josephg/editing-traces/concurrent_traces/README.md

 These are (obviously) useful for benchmarking CRDTs - since the whole point of a text based CRDT is to allow users to do this sort of thing.

 These traces are made of a series of *transactions*.
 In each transaction, one user (`agent` field) made some set of edits (`patches` field) to bring the document from a starting state (specified by `parents`) to some other state.
+Ideally, each transaction represents a self contained editing event that happened at a specific moment in time - for example, a keystroke, a paste event, etc.

-The patches field works the same as in the sequential traces - its a tuple of `[pos, del_len, ins_content, timestamp]`.
+The patches field works the same as in the sequential traces - its a tuple of `[pos, del_len, ins_content]`.
 But these data sets are quite complex to replay because of the `parents` field.
 The parents field contains indexes of other (previous) items in the list of transactions.

 If the parents field contains: